 Links to the international offices, the OISE staff directory, and other OISE resources, are on the left side of this page.

 Investigators based at a U.S. research institution may include international dimensions in new proposals that they intend to submit to NSF's disciplinary directorates or to OISE, or they may request supplemental funding for their existing NSF awards.
 NSF can support the costs associated with participation of U.S.-based researchers (including students) engaged in international collaboration.
 U.S. investigators are advised to consult early in the application process with both the disciplinary program manager and an OISE country program manager.

 Proposals for international collaboration should fully address the first criterion below, as well as one or more of the subsequent criteria:

 - True intellectual collaboration with foreign research partner (Proposals must include foreign partner's biosketch & project role.
 If a foreign institution will provide resources, include an endorsement letter from the foreign institution.

 - New international collaborations, as opposed to well-established ones;

 - Clear benefit to U.S. science/engineering community from expertise, facilities, or resources of the foreign collaborator; and

 - Active engagement of U.S. students and junior researchers at the foreign site.

-ISE can support workshops that immediately precede or follow a conference when they add an international dimension focused on building new research collaboration (see NSF Grant Proposal Guide II.D.8 & 9).
+OISE can support workshops that immediately precede or follow a conference when they add an international dimension focused on building new research collaboration (see NSF Grant Proposal Guide II.D.8 & 9).
 ISE will not support participation of U.S. scientists and engineers in international conferences.
-ISE rarely supports travel costs of foreign investigators.
+OISE rarely supports travel costs of foreign investigators.